 The 2015 HFFA Annual Meeting and Fly Fishing Show will be held in Dubuque, Iowa, February 20 – 22, 2015 at the Best Western Plus Hotel and Conference Center, 3100 Dodge St., Dubuque, IA 52003.
-Look for more information such as speaker profiles, agenda, and room reservation details, in upcoming issues of HFFA’s newsletter, The Flyline.
+Hosted by the Dubuque Fly Fishers.
+CLICK HERE for the show poster with more info.

 November 14, 2014 is the last day to submit public comments solicited by the EPA in their current effort to clarify the definition of what waters are covered by the Clean Water Act’s protections from filling in and pollution – think headwater streams and wetlands.
 You can submit your comments online here, or by emailing to firstname.lastname@example.org.
 Include EPA-HQ-OW-2011-0880 in the subject line of the message.